vbmobile/mobile-id-documentation/docs/MigrationGuide/MigrationGuide_iOS.md

 ## From 8.0.0 to 9.0.0
 #### Required Changes
 - Replace old provider dependency with v9 provider dependency.
 Check the updated [Document Reader Providers](../Features/DocumentReader/DocumentReader_Providers.md) page for more details on the new providers.
 - Update provider initialization to the new model.
-The Document Reader is now provider-based: you pick a scan provider (`AMADocScanMrziOS` or `AMADocScanRegulaiOS`) and, optionally, an RFID provider (`AMADocRfid` or Regula's `RegulaDocumentReaderRFID`).
+The Document Reader is now provider-based: you pick a scan provider (`AMADocScanMrziOS`) and, optionally, an RFID provider (`AMADocRfid`).
 - Update the `Enrolment.shared.initWith(...)` call to the new parameter set, passing your chosen `documentScanProvider` and `documentRFIDProvider`.
 Check the updated [Getting Started](../index.md) page for more details.

 ## From 7.2.0 to 8.0.0